 So, in this article, we take a look at impulsion within the dressage scales of training, discuss how much impulsion you should have, and give you tips on how and when to inject impulsion into your own horse.

 The scales are designed to provide a systematic and logical framework for training the dressage horse.

 There are six scales in total, and although there is the odd occasion when one can be skipped over to work on improving another, they’re meant to be approached in a set order, starting with rhythm and finishing with collection.

 They are usually depicted as a pyramid, as illustrated below.

 Impulsion with the scales of training

-Impulsion is the fourth of the training scales and only becomes relevant and useful once the first three scales are fairly secure.
+Impulsion is the fourth training scale and only becomes relevant and useful once the first three scales of rhythm, suppleness, and contact are fairly secure.

 - The Scales of Training: Scale 1 – Rhythm